BudgetInCapstone/MachineLearning/README.md

 # MachineLearning_Project-Capstone_BANGKIT2023
 This repo is for recommendation system files for BudgetIN app.

+To database : files for uploading dataset to firebase

 main/recosys : files for recommendation (old)

 development/recsys : files for recommendation system (new)